chooyu1998/SAPP/README.md

 - `inference_input_protein.fasta`
 - `inference_config.json`

-These files can be used to test the inference pipeline.
+These example files can be used to test the inference pipeline, which takes about 1 minute to run on a single GPU (e.g., RTX 6000).
-Running inference on this example takes approximately **1 minute** on a standard GPU.

 ---